wr0om/Compliance-Refusal-Initialization/README.md

 You can choose from the following attack initialization types:
 - GCG (Greedy Coordinate Gradient) - in the paper this is termed Standard
 - Random
-- IPA (Individual Prompt Attack) - in the paper this is termed CRI
+- IPA (Individual Prompt Attack) - in the paper this is termed 25-CRI
-- UPA (Universal Prompt Attack) - in the paper this is termed U-CRI
+- UPA (Universal Prompt Attack) - in the paper this is termed 1-CRI

 ### Running Experiments